harness/developer-hub/release-notes/continuous-integration.md

 <!-- 2024-11-04 -->

 #### New features and enhancements
 - Self-Hosted Cache Intelligence and Docker Layer Caching Enhancements - This release introduces enhancements for self-hosted builds, allowing seamless configuration of S3-compatible caching with AWS or GCP connectors using OIDC for authentication These options are behind the feature flags `CI_ENABLE_DLC_SELF_HOSTED` (for Docker layer caching) and `CI_ENABLE_CACHE_INTEL_SELF_HOSTED` (for Cache Intelligence).
-Contact [Harness Support](mailto:support@harness.io) to enable them.
 - OIDC, previously available only for Harness Cloud, is now supported for self-hosted builds running on Kubernetes, enhancing security and simplifying authentication.
+OIDC is currently behind feature flags `PL_GCP_OIDC_AUTHENTICATION` for GCP and `CDS_AWS_OIDC_AUTHENTICATION` for AWS

+To enable feature flags, please contact [Harness Support](mailto:support@harness.io).

 #### Fixed issues
 - Storing secrets in custom secret managers is now supported for cache intelligence in the self-hosted flow.
 (CI-14719, ZD-71881)